 Tips and Tricks

-If you are importing users and managers via CSV file (manually or in the Automation App), remember that a manager must be always included before any team members referring to them, otherwise the system won't be able to establish the relationship.
+- If you are importing users and managers via CSV file (manually or in the Automation app), remember that a manager must be always included before any team members referring to them, otherwise, the system will not be able to establish the relationship.
 In order to avoid this problem, you can split the user list into two separate CSV files.
 The first one will contain managers (at least their usernames and the "Is a Manager" field), the second one will contain user fields and manager association (the "Type of Manager" field).
 This will prevent any errors during the import, in case a manager hasn't been created yet but a user has been associated with that manager.